 It is important that you consider your terrain and any other environmental conditions when seeking to build a shelter, as its purpose is to keep you safe and out of the elements.

-There are some tools that you can add to your own Bear Grylls Survival Kit that would be useful in this.
+There are some tools that you can add to your own Survival Kit that would be useful in this.

-- First, paracord bracelets, such as the Bear Grylls Survival Bracelet, can assist in tying shelter structures together and creating a sleeping hammock to raise you off of the ground.
+- First, paracord bracelets, such as the Atomic Bear Paracord Bracelet, can assist in tying shelter structures together and creating a sleeping hammock to raise you off of the ground.
+This bracelet also comes with an emergency whistle, firestarter, and compass.

-- Additionally, a quality, reliable blade is a must for anyone venturing away from civilization, as they can be useful for building shelters, hunting, creating tools, etc. The Bear Grylls Ultimate Knife is not only a high-quality knife, but it also comes with a fire-starter—you can never have enough options for creating a fire!
+- Additionally, a quality, reliable blade is a must for anyone venturing away from civilization, as they can be useful for building shelters, hunting, creating tools, etc. The Bear Grylls Survival Knife is not only a high-quality knife, but it also comes with a survival pocket guide!

 Among the critical survival skills is the ability to find food.
 This can be achieved through hunting, fishing, and gathering.